What to see in France

 Which campsites in the PACA region have the most stars?

-Depending on your expectations in terms of comfort and services, the region offers a wide choice of sites: 227 3-star campsites, 153 4-star campsites, almost as many ** campsites and about thirty campsites *****.
+Depending on your expectations in terms of comfort and services, the region offers a wide choice of sites: 227 3-star campsites, 153 4-star campsites, almost as many ** campsites and around thirty ***** campsites.

-As a reminder, the number of stars will determine the size of the campsite, but also the space of your pitch, the facilities (such as swimming pools, fitness rooms...) that will be required, as well as other services (spa, treatments, mini-club for children...).
+As a reminder, the number of stars will determine the size of the campsite, but also the space of your pitch, the facilities (such as swimming pools, fitness rooms, etc.) that will be required, as well as other services (spa, treatments, mini-club for children or entertainment, etc.).

-In terms of campsite size, the majority of campsites in Provence-Alpes-Côte d'Azur have less than 100 pitches, i.e. campsites on a human scale.
-In the South of France, only about sixty campsites have more than 300 pitches!
+In terms of campsite size, the majority of sites in Provence-Alpes-Côte d'Azur have fewer than 100 pitches, making them ideal for family holidays with young children.
+In the south of France, only around sixty campsites have more than 300 pitches!

-Which campsites in Provence are by the sea, lake or river?
+Which Côte d'Azur campsites are by the sea?

-Out of 750 campsites in the region, nearly 200 are located near the sea.
-Of these, about fifteen campsites by the sea claim to have direct access to the beach, which is a great way to enjoy lazing around and swimming with all the comfort and safety possible.
-Campsites by the sea in the Provence-Alpes-Côte d'Azur region offer all kinds of fun and sporting activities, especially water sports.
+Of the 730 campsites in the region, almost 200 are located close to the sea.
+Of these, around fifteen campsites by the sea claim to have direct access to the beach, a great way to enjoy lazing around and swimming in complete comfort and safety.
+Campsites by the sea in the Provence-Alpes-Côte d'Azur region offer all kinds of fun and sporting activities, particularly water sports.

-330 campsites are also located near a river (maximum 5 km), which allows you to enjoy water sports and, why not, to try your hand at fishing!
-If you are interested in camping near a lake or a river in the PACA region, there is a wide choice!
+330 campsites are also located near a river (5 km maximum), so you can enjoy water-based leisure activities and, why not, try your hand at fishing!
+If you're interested in campsite near a lake or river in the PACA region, you'll find a huge choice!

-We recommend the campsite Les Rives du Lac **** in Veynes, in the Hautes-Alpes, which, apart from its direct access to the lake, has 3 heated swimming pools for holidaymakers, or the beautiful campsite L'Hippocampe ***** in Volonne in the Alpes-de-Haute-Provence.
+We particularly recommend Les Rives du Lac **** campsite in Veynes, in the Hautes-Alpes, which, apart from its direct access to the lake, has three heated swimming pools for holidaymakers, or the very beautiful L'Hippocampe ***** campsite in Volonne in the Alpes-de-Haute-Provence.

 Aquatic park at the campsite